Introducing mindfulness

 Learning new ways of being

-Learn to spot “autopilot” patterns and create intentional pauses that support calm and kindness.
+Begin to recognise “autopilot” patterns and experiment with gentle pauses that support calm, kindness and awareness.

 🌟 Week 3:

-Practise finding space before reacting, so you can meet challenges with more steadiness and clarity.
+Practise creating a little more space before reacting, so you can meet everyday challenges with more steadiness and choice.

 What to expect